chrisaddy/fizzbuzz/README.md

 `./fizzbuzz scatter-brained`

-If you combine that with `impatient` it'll only ever stop if it lands on the number 100.
-This is a feature, not a bug.
+If you combine that with `impatient` it'll only ever stop if it lands on the number 100. **This is a feature, not a bug.**

 ## Next Steps

 When fizzbuzz finds a prime number, it screams `PRIMO FIZZ!!!!!!`

+I created a `Maybe` interface to basically simulate a Maybe monad that I don't use anywhere.
+I probably never will if we're being honest.